VHP4Safety/QSPRpred-Docker/README.md

 Following the steps above should give a result like `[[6.14965] [9.2567]]`.

-## Creating Docker Containers --> to be removed, as this functionality is included in the Flask app
+## Creating and using Docker Containers

-### Container for Interactive Use
+### Container for Interactive Use --> to be removed, as this functionality is included in the Flask app

 Find the `Dockerfile` in the main directory.
 One can create the Docker image to make predictions on the terminal interactively with this file by using the following command: